btdobbs/AI/Project/05/README.md

 <Constant shape=1x1 at 0x11a8cb588>
 ```

-We can then use the update method to update our parameters.
-Here is an update for m, assuming we have already initialized a multiplier variable based on a suitable learning rate of our choosing:
+We can then use the `update` method to update our parameters.
+Here is an update for `m`, assuming we have already initialized a `multiplier` variable based on a suitable learning rate of our choosing:

 ```py
 m.update(grad_wrt_m, multiplier)
 ```

-If we also include an update for b and add a loop to repeatedly perform gradient updates, we will have the full training procedure for linear regression.
+If we also include an update for `b` and add a loop to repeatedly perform gradient updates, we will have the full training procedure for linear regression.

 ## Question 2 (6 points): Non-linear Regression

-For this question, you will train a neural network to approximate
+For this question, you will train a neural network to approximate $\sin(x)$ over $\[-2 \pi, 2 \pi\]$.
-sin
-⁡
-(
-x
-)
-sin(x) over
-[
-−
-2
-π
-,
-2
-π
-]
-[−2π,2π].

-You will need to complete the implementation of the RegressionModel class in models.py.
+You will need to complete the implementation of the `RegressionModel` class in `models.py`.
 For this problem, a relatively simple architecture should suffice (see Neural Network Tips for architecture tips).
-Use nn.SquareLoss as your loss.
+Use `nn.SquareLoss` as your loss.

 Your tasks are to:

-Implement RegressionModel.__init__ with any needed initialization.
+- Implement `RegressionModel.__init__` with any needed initialization.
-Implement RegressionModel.run to return a batch_size by 1 node that represents your model’s prediction.
+- Implement `RegressionModel.run` to return a `batch_size` by `1` node that represents your model’s prediction.
-Implement RegressionModel.get_loss to return a loss for given inputs and target outputs.
+- Implement `RegressionModel.get_loss` to return a loss for given inputs and target outputs.
-Implement RegressionModel.train, which should train your model using gradient-based updates.
+- Implement `RegressionModel.train`, which should train your model using gradient-based updates.

 There is only a single dataset split for this task (i.e., there is only training data and no validation data or test set).
 Your implementation will receive full points if it gets a loss of 0.02 or better, averaged across all examples in the dataset.
-You may use the training loss to determine when to stop training (use nn.as_scalar to convert a loss node to a Python number).
+You may use the training loss to determine when to stop training (use `nn.as_scalar` to convert a loss node to a Python number).
 Note that it should take the model a few minutes to train.

-Suggested network architecture (added 2022/11/28): Normally, you would need to use trial-and-error to find working hyperparameters.
+### Suggested network architecture

+Normally, you would need to use trial-and-error to find working hyperparameters.
 Below is a set of hyperparameters that worked for us (took less than a minute to train on the hive machines), but feel free to experiment and use your own.

-Hidden layer size 512
+- Hidden layer size 512
-Batch size 200
+- Batch size 200
-Learning rate 0.05
+- Learning rate 0.05
-One hidden layer (2 linear layers in total)
+- One hidden layer (2 linear layers in total)

 ```sh
 python autograder.py -q q2